datamachines/cuda_tensorflow_opencv/README.md

     config.gpu_options.per_process_gpu_memory_fraction=0.125
     session = tf.Session(config=config, ...)

-The built Docker images do NOT install any models, add/build/download your own in your `Dockerfile` that is `FROM datamachines/cuda_tensorflow_opencv:10.0_1.13.2_4.1.2-20191108`
+The built Docker images do NOT install any models, add/build/download your own in your `Dockerfile` that is `FROM datamachines/cudnn_tensorflow_opencv-10.2_2.0_4.1.2-20191210`

 For example:

-    FROM datamachines/cuda_tensorflow_opencv:10.0_1.13.2_4.1.2-20191108
+    FROM datamachines/cudnn_tensorflow_opencv-10.2_2.0_4.1.2-20191210

     # Download tensorflow object detection models
-    RUN GIT_SSL_NO_VERIFY=true git clone -q https://github.com/tensorflow/models /usr/local/lib/python3.5/dist-packages/tensorflow/models
+    RUN GIT_SSL_NO_VERIFY=true git clone -q https://github.com/tensorflow/models /usr/local/lib/python3.6/dist-packages/tensorflow/models

     # Install downloaded models
-    ENV PYTHONPATH "$PYTHONPATH:/usr/local/lib/python3.5/dist-packages/tensorflow/models/research:/usr/local/lib/python3.5/dist-packages/tensorflow/models/research/slim"
+    ENV PYTHONPATH "$PYTHONPATH:/usr/local/lib/python3.6/dist-packages/tensorflow/models/research:/usr/local/lib/python3.6/dist-packages/tensorflow/models/research/slim"
-    RUN cd /usr/local/lib/python3.5/dist-packages/tensorflow/models/research && protoc object_detection/protos/*.proto --python_out=.
+    RUN cd /usr/local/lib/python3.6/dist-packages/tensorflow/models/research && protoc object_detection/protos/*.proto --python_out=.

-### CuDNN

-Because CuDNN needs to be downloaded from Nvidia with a developer account, it is not included in any builds.
-If you want to add it to your own builds, the simplest way is to use the `cuda_tensorflow_opencv` as a `FROM` and install the needed `.deb` files

-For example, basing it on the CUDA 10.0 public image: create a new build directory, and download in this directory the main/dev/doc `deb` files for cudnn (for Ubuntu 18.04 and CUDA 10.0) that can be retrieved from https://developer.nvidia.com/rdp/cudnn-download (registration required)

-Use/Adapt the following `Dockerfile` for your need:

-	FROM datamachines/cuda_tensorflow_opencv:10.0_1.13.2_4.1.2-20191108

-	# Tagged build: docker build --tag="cudnn_tensorflow_opencv:10.0_1.13.2_4.1.2-20191108" .
-	# Tag version kept in sync with the datamachines/cuda_tensorflow_opencv one it is "FROM"

-	RUN mkdir /tmp/cudnn
-	COPY *.deb /tmp/cudnn/
-	RUN dpkg -i /tmp/cudnn/*.deb && rm -rf /tmp/cudnn

-Warning: This build will copy any `.deb`present in the directory where the `Dockerfile` is found

-### OpenCV and GPU
+### A note about OpenCV and GPU

-In `cuda_tensorflow_opencv`, OpenCV is compiled with CUDA support, but note that not all of OpenCV's functions are CUDA optimized.
+In `cuda_tensorflow_opencv` (resp. `cuda_tensorflow_opencv`), OpenCV is compiled with CUDA (resp.
+CUDA+CuDNN support), but note that not all of OpenCV's functions are optimized.
 This is true in particular for some of the `contrib` code.